 |Total Extension Occupations||162,195||$67,880||$22,022|

 Psychology is perhaps the most varied undergraduate program.
 Graduates from more quantitative and science-based programs can qualify for additional jobs in STEM fields such as statistics and medical research if they acquire the relevant skills and experiences.
-Graduates in the humanities or social sciences can qualify for human resources and marketing roles if they acquire the relevant business skills.
+Graduates in the humanities, health services, social working, or social sciences can qualify for human resources and marketing roles if they acquire the relevant business and job works skills.
 These extended roles nearly double the number of entry-level openings available to graduates and offer a significant salary premium.

 |Skills||Entry-Level Openings (2015)||Sample Occupations||Average Entry-Level Advertised Salary||Average Entry-Level Wage Premium|